conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 Original alerts created in the Monitoring/Alerts section are no longer available.

 #### Changes to V2 Alerts
-V2 Alerts, that could be created on the dedicated resource page (Topics, Brokers, etc.) are still available and active, but have been migrated with the following rules:
+V2 Alerts, that can be created since Console 1.28 on the dedicated resource page (Topics, Brokers, etc.) are still available and active, but have been migrated with the following rules:
-- Existing alerts have been automatically configured with the previously globally configured channel (Teams or Slack).
+- Alerts have been automatically configured with the previously globally configured channel (Teams or Slack).
-- Existing alerts have been assigned to the individual who created them.
+- Alerts have been assigned to the individual who created them.

 Read below for more information about the new alert functionality.